toggledbits/lexpjs/README.md

 Multiple expressions can be chained together by separating them with a comma.
 The result of a chained expression is the last expression evaluated.

-The operators, in order of precedence from lowest to highest, are:
+The following is the list of operators supported in order from lowest to highest.
+Operators on the same line have equal precedence and are evaluated
+[left-associative](https://en.wikipedia.org/wiki/Operator_associativity) (from left to right) unless otherwise indicated:

 * `=` (assignment, right associative)
 * `?` (ternary operator first)